Mrs Moneypenny, FT columnist and the face of Channel 4's SuperScrimpers show, shares 10 steps you can take this year to secure your financial future.

 We want to hear from you!
 You can share your views on our message board below.

-Compare deals on credit cards, loans, savings & current accounts Save money
+Compare deals on credit cards, loans & current accounts Save money